Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

 Only a doctor can make a correct diagnosis.
 Do not use this or any other article on the internet to make a diagnosis.
-Don’t put off seeing a doctor and address your condition early.
+Do not delay seeing a physician and address your condition early.

 Description and causes of fracture